u413-284-si/ft_transcendence/README.md

 - Inspired by the classic Pong game and TRON aesthetics.
 - Built with Fastify, Prisma, Tailwind CSS, and open-source libraries.

+---

+## Development Container (Dev Container)

+This project includes a [VS Code Dev Container](https://containers.dev/) setup for a fully reproducible development environment.

+- **Location:** `.devcontainer/` (contains `devcontainer.json` and `Dockerfile`)
+- **Base Image:** Node.js 24 (Debian Bookworm)
+- **Features:**
+  - Zsh shell
+  - Pre-installed VS Code extensions: ESLint, Prettier, Postman, Prisma, Tailwind CSS
+  - Automatic install of dependencies (`npm ci`)
+  - Recommended editor settings (format on save, auto-save, ESLint integration)
+- **Usage:**
+  1. Open the project in VS Code.
+  2. When prompted, "Reopen in Container" to start the dev container.
+  3. All development tools and dependencies will be available inside the container.
+  4. Ports/services can be forwarded as needed for local testing.
+- **Remote User:** The container runs as the `node` user for security.

+This setup ensures consistent tooling, code style, and environment for all contributors.
+For more details, see `.devcontainer/devcontainer.json`.